-For the most detailed information about COVID-19, please refer to the CDC's Frequently Asked Questions, the Alaska Department of Health and Social Services website, Bartlett Regional Hospital's What you need to know about COVID-19 page and the CBJ COVID-19 page.
+For the most detailed information about COVID-19, please refer to the CDC's Frequently Asked Questions, the Alaska Department of Health and Social Services website, Bartlett Regional Hospital's COVID-19 page and the CBJ COVID-19 page.

 A: Individual actions affect the health of our entire community.
 Whether you are young or old, sick or well, we all need to work together to slow the spread of the coronavirus so we can reduce the number of illnesses, hospitalizations, and overall strain on our healthcare system.
 Even healthy people are at risk and your activities can increase the risk for others.
 It's critical you do your part to slow the spread.
 Taking care of yourself takes care of our community.

 A: If you ARE experiencing symptoms (cough, fever, shortness of breath), call your healthcare provider.
 If you think it is an emergency, call ahead and let healthcare workers know that you are coming so appropriate precautions can be taken.
 Please remember, limiting exposure of healthcare workers assists in keeping local medical providers healthy.
-If you do not have a primary health care provider, are unable to contact them, or your provider is unable to perform the testing, call the CCFR COVID-19 screening hotline, 586-6000, daily from noon to 6 p.m.
+If you do not have a primary health care provider, are unable to contact them, or your provider is unable to perform the testing, call the Juneau COVID-19 testing hotline at 907-586-6000.
 Testing will be arranged if appropriate.
 Please also refer to CDC recommendations: What to do if you are sick

 - Stay home: Most people with COVID-19 have mild illness and are able to recover at home without medical care.
 Do not leave your home, except to get medical care.
 Do not visit public areas.